canjs/canjs/guides/sending-data-to-a-service.md

 There's a few things to notice in the code above.
 First, the fixture that we defined returned a non-standard data format.
 That is, it is non-standard for CanJS.
-The can.Model.findAll method expects an array from the service it calls.
+The can.Model.findAll function expects an array from the service it calls.
 Our fixture, however, is returning an object that contains an array.
-Normally, if the findAll method received this data, it would throw an error.
+Normally, if the findAll function received this data, it would throw an error.
 In this case, it does not.
 This is because we included the `parseModels` attribute on the MenuOrderModel.

 `parseModels` is used to convert the raw response of a `findAll` request into an object or Array that the model you're defining can use.
-As you can see, this method can be particularly useful if you're consuming data from a service that doesn't fit the format expected by `findAll`.
+As you can see, this function can be particularly useful if you're consuming data from a service that doesn't fit the format expected by `findAll`.

 ## Wiring it all up